 For example, misalignment in your car creates accelerated wear and tear on the vehicle.
 Fixing or replacing deteriorating parts provides a temporary solution before the wear and tear recurs.
 However, addressing the source of the issue provides a lasting solution.
-In this case, the car’s alignment must be corrected so all the parts can function together in synergy, restoring the car’s mechanical efficiency.
+In this case, the car’s alignment must be addressed so all the parts can work together in balance, restoring the car’s mechanical efficiency.

 The same goes for the human body.
 The spine and the major weight-bearing joints are designed to work within a specific design and alignment.
 Efficient biomechanics reinforces this alignment, prevents injuries, and creates longevity.